The 7th Son & Other Failed Theories:

 There were any number of witnesses — on both sides — who watched Bellatrix knock her cousin through the Veil.
 She killed him.
 Publicly.
 She cannot inherit from him!
 Not if the wizarding world has the slightest expectation of functioning as a just society.
 You cannot have a just society if your citizens are periodically murdered and society just hands their goods over to the murderer without protest.
 That is just plain immoral!
 The ww that we’ve become acquainted with obviously hasn’t got a clue about ethics, but it does seem to have morals.

 Consequently Dumbledore needed to know whether whatever bindings tie a House Elf to his Master had followed the Will, or bypassed it and shifted to Reggie anyway.

 So.
-Because they have been pitched into a situation which could potentially endanger Snape, who Dumbledore had appeared to be determined to protect, at all costs, throughout the entire series.
+Because they have been pitched into a situation which could potentially endanger Snape, who Dumbledore had appeared to be determined to protect, at all costs, throughout the entire series up to that point.
 Since, within this reading, Snape almost certainly claimed credit for killing Reggie, they had a heavy investment in making sure that everyone continues to believe that Reggie is dead.